BirgitSmadja/Ai-delivery/README.md

 # Ai-delivery

-# These are some exercises, done for the Ai course june 2021 in strive school,
+# These are some exercises, done for the Ai course june 2021 in strive school.
-produced in limted time, often not enough to answer all questions ...
+# Teachers and students welcome.
+Serve yourself.